 Pitagora

 Pitagora is the new EUROfusion supercomputer hosted by CINECA and currently built in the CINECA’s headquarter in Casalecchio di Reno, Bologna, Italy.
-The cluster is supplied by Lenovo corp. and is composed of two partitions: A general purpose partition cpu-based named DCPG and an accelerated partition based on NVIDIA H100 accelerators named Booster.
+The cluster is supplied by Lenovo corp. and is composed of two partitions: a general purpose partition cpu-based named DCPG and an accelerated partition based on NVIDIA H100 accelerators named Booster.

 The specific guide for the Pitagora cluster contains unique information that deviates from the general behavior described in the HPC Clusters sections.